 Beaches, wildlife encounters, and adventure activities in the water are very popular on the Nicoya Peninsula.
-The Tortuga Islands and local nature reserves also make most guests' must do lists.
+The Tortuga Islands and local nature reserves also make most guests' must-do lists.

 Top things to do and see in the Nicoya Peninsula

 The Cúru National Wildlife Refuge lies on the southern portion of the Nicoya Peninsula in northwestern Costa Rica.
-This is the premiere spot to see many of the native animals of Costa Rica, including White-faced monkeys, Howler monkeys, Spider Monkeys, Frigate birds, Scarlet Macaws, Hummingbirds, White-tailed Deer, Collared Peccary, Coati, Raccoons, Leatherback and Olive Ridley Turtles, Coyotes, Iguanas, Tanagers, and Trogons.
-The rich eco-systems create an ideal habitat for plant and animals species to flourish.
+This is the premier spot to see many of the native animals of Costa Rica, including White-faced monkeys, Howler monkeys, Spider Monkeys, Frigate birds, Scarlet Macaws, Hummingbirds, White-tailed Deer, Collared Peccary, Coati, Raccoons, Leatherback and Olive Ridley Turtles, Coyotes, Iguanas, Tanagers, and Trogons.
+The rich eco-systems create an ideal habitat for plant and animal species to flourish.
 There are even exciting insects to see like Army Ants, Leaf Ants, and Blue Morpho Butterflies.

 The refuge is also home to one of the area's most beautiful beaches and protected bays.
 A trip to the refuge is a great way to experience one of the many tropical forests you'll encounter on your Costa Rica boat cruise.
 Many take the opportunity to go hiking jungle trails in the park.